evalldor/pystematic/README.rst

 Defining and running experiments
 ================================

-Experiments and parameters are defined with decorators.
+Experiments and parameters are defined by decorating the main function of the experiment.
 The following example defines an experiment named ``hello_world`` with a single parameter ``name``:

 .. code-block:: python